 While honest and autobiographical, Debris’s narrative, delivered with an impressive lyricism, soon becomes Vyper’s tale to tell.
 Having been particularly drawn to the idea of Debris choosing between her Mum’s Mormon faith and grime (Mum being played with soft humour and affection by Cassie Clare), realising in its conclusion that the story is instead framed around Vyper’s friendship with Debris was abrupt and underwhelming.
 It may well be an acknowledgement, however, of his role in shaping Debris as an individual, but in touching upon several ideas in a search for discovery, the play’s potential buzz is somewhat lost amongst the noise.

 Poet in da Corner is now playing at the Royal Court until 22 February.

-Disclaimers: I was invited to watch Poet in da Corner for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimers: I was invited to watch Poet in da Corner for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.

 As a mildly deaf theatre critic, I occasionally encounter difficulties when following a production.
 For this production, music is a big part of the show and I can find it hard to make out lyrics in songs.
 As such, I struggled to hear and understand certain aspects of the play, and this has been reflected in the review.